ChromeAdmin/meetings-page-auto-closer-for-zoom/README.md

 # zoom-meetings-page-auto-closer
-Automatically closes the page used to launch Zoom meetings
+Automatically closes the page used to launch Zoom meetings and restores focus to the tab you were on before zoom opened.

 ## Safest extension.
 No Permissions Needed.